devcartel/pyrfa/API.md

 `session_name` must be passed to `acquireSession()` function.

-#### Service Group
+#### Service Groups

-*~~ This section is only available on PyRFA Enterprise Support subcription.
-Please visit http://devcartel.com/pyrfa-enterprise for more information. ~~*
+*!!
+This section is only available on PyRFA Enterprise Support subcription.
+Please visit http://devcartel.com/pyrfa-enterprise for more information. !!*

 ## API
 ### Initialization